Practical Emotional Regulation Tools That Work

 Sensory Tools That Ground You Fast

-Fidget Rings – A subtle way to release nervous energy without drawing attention.
+2. A Fidget Ring – A subtle way to release nervous energy without drawing attention.
 Great for meetings, waiting rooms, or any place your hands need something to do besides pick at your cuticles.

 These are especially helpful when you find yourself in everyday situations that test your emotional regulation.
 They don’t fix the problem—but they give your body a way to ride the wave instead of getting swept away.